tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

 With the Presidential election results put aside, the fact of the matter is that Pennsylvania is nearly 50% Democrat but that is not represented in congressional districts.
 The fact that Pennsylvania has been so severely Gerrymandered that it is disenfranchising voters is wrong.

-The idea of voting districts needing to be continuous landmasses is outdated.
+The idea of Congressional districts needing to be continuous landmasses is outdated.
 I believe that voting districts should be representative of the state's population.
 While still keeping the political legitimacy of counties in tact, I have created a program to redraw voting districts in order to maximize their effectiveness in representing the people.

-I found that clustering Pennsylvania into 3 separate groups is the best way to represent the population.
+I found that clustering Pennsylvania into three separate groups is the best way to represent the population.

 ![](https://tsavolion.github.io/capstone_images/3districts.png)

 Using demographic and economic data, as I segmented Pennsylvania into 3 districts, I found that the areas were most representative of urban, semi-urban, and rural populations.
-The populations of these three areas are similar and so are their political leanings.
-Subdividing these three areas into six congressional districts each would yield congressional representation that actually represents the population best.
+The populations of these three areas are culturally similar and so are their political leanings.
+Subdividing these three "Super Districts" into six sub-districts each would yield congressional representation that actually represents the population best.

 Sources: Census.gov, PA Department of State, ElectionReturns.pa.gov, PA Voter Services